De-ORaCle/De-ORaCle/README.md

-If you're ever considering Benjamin Olapade, you should just ask him yourself.
+If you're ever considering Benjamin Olapade, you're in the wrong place.

 Github is just vibes to him, nothing serious, just vibes.